kayyali18/vue-news/README.md

 # vue-news

-> A news application built with Nuxt 2 and Firestore by Ahmad K.
+> A news application built with Nuxt 2 and Firestore by Ahmad K. The best

 ## Build Setup